alexfernandez/alexfernandez.github.io/2018/more-golang-adventures.md

 and can clog the garbage collector in high performance applications.
 So you start using pointers for everything.
 Any parameter you see without the dreaded `*` becomes a pending optimization.
+But there are still other pitfalls!
-But careful!
-Because pointers to `interface`s are no good and for some reason you need to pass the original interface.
+Pointers to `interface`s are no good as parameters and for some reason you need to pass the interface without `*`.

 Once you are using pointers everywhere, you start getting these fun errors: